betsee/betse/README.rst

    This test command:

    #.
+Enables verbosity with the ``-v`` option, simplifying issue reporting in
+      the event of an unexpected error.
+   #.
 Creates a ``sample_sim/`` subdirectory in the current directory, providing
       the default simulation for this release of BETSE.
 This includes *all* configuration files and resources referenced by these files.